Purpose-Dev/fivem-ts/docs/namespaces/Client/classes/Quaternion.md

 > **z**: `number`

-The z component of the quaternion.
+{number} - The z component of the quaternion.

 #### Defined in